 Protracted withdrawal symptoms can include psychosis, muscle pain, tinnitus, paraesthesia, painful tremors and more.

 As you can see, it is very important to deal with the withdrawal symptoms that go along with quitting Klonopin first.
 But that should never be the only type of treatment people seek.

 Detoxing is the first step in recovery for someone with a Klonopin addiction.
 Medical detox may be recommended because the individual can take medicine to help with their withdrawal symptoms.
 The goal is to help the body flush it out and get back to a state of balance.
 Drug detox should only be done on an inpatient basis due to the risk of complications.

 After detoxing, the next step is to go to drug rehab.
 During rehab, people have the opportunity to talk about why they started using Klonopin.
 They can receive different types of therapy, including treatment for any co-occurring disorders.
 This increases their chances of being successful in the long-term.

 At Ashwood Recovery, we offer outpatient drug rehab to anyone suffering because of a Klonopin addiction.
 We have designed our program to be able to provide our clients with three levels of care.
 This allows us to more personally meet their needs.

 We offer our intensive outpatient program, our partial hospitalization program, and traditional outpatient rehab.
 All of our clients receive personalized assessments to determine which level of care is right for them.

-We have two locations to make getting treatment as convenient as possible.
-We are located in Boise and Nampa.
+We have a location to make getting treatment as convenient as possible.
+We are located in Boise.